AstarNetwork/growth-program/README.md

 # Ambassador Program
 Plasm Network is a dApps hub on Polkadot that supports Ethereum and layer 2 solutions like ZK Rollups.
 Plasm aims to be a multi-chain smart contract platform that will support multiple blockchains and virtual machines like EVM and WASM.
 We constantly are looking for new Ambassadors to support our ecosystem.

 # Criteria
 * Good understanding of Plasm vision, features and latest developments
 * Experience of community engagement on social media & meetups
 * Interested in growing & educating the community for Plasm ecosystem & Web3.0.
 * Committed to the program.
 Ideally owning a community already, but not a must.
+* Send us updates regarding your contributions, add your tasks on Notion.

 # Benefits
 * We will add you to our Ambassador smart contract so you earn passive income through dApp staking.